-Protect your Android against cyberattacks with Avast One
+Protect your iPhone against hacking with Avast One

 The best passwords are long, complex, and avoid using simple names or well-known terms.
 That’s because short or obvious passwords won’t hold up for long against a brute force attack.
 But what exactly is a brute force attack?
 Discover how brute force attacks work, how to prevent them, and how a strong cybersecurity tool can help keep you safe.